kungfoo/http-glassfish-deployer/README.md

     force = true                # default: false        Force (re-)deployment
-    contextRoot = 'sample'      # default: ''           Use a context root applicationName = 'sample'  # default: ''           Use a application name timeoutDuration = 3         # default: 12           Use a different timeout
+    contextRoot = 'sample'      # default: ''           Use a context root applicationName = 'sample'  # default: ''           Use a application name timeoutDuration = 300       # default: 12           Use a different timeout
-    timeoutUnit                 # default: SECONDS      Use a different timeout duration unit user = 'foo'                # default: 'admin'      Use another user name password = 'asdf'           # default: ''           Use a password
+    timeoutUnit = MILLISECONDS  # default: SECONDS      Use a different timeout duration unit user = 'foo'                # default: 'admin'      Use another user name password = 'asdf'           # default: ''           Use a password